danilo-alm/recrypt/README.md

 - Make sure to keep your key or password secure, as it will be required for decryption.
 - Use the `--overwrite` option with caution, as it will replace the original files with their encrypted/decrypted versions.

+## License

+Recrypt is licensed under the [GNU General Public License v3.0](https://github.com/danilo-alm/recrypt/blob/main/LICENSE).
+You are free to modify and distribute this software in accordance with the terms of the license.
+For more details, please refer to the [full text of the license](https://www.gnu.org/licenses/gpl-3.0.html).

+### Summary of the GNU GPL v3.0

+- You are free to run, modify, and share the software.
+- Any modifications you make must be released under the same license when distributing.
+- This software is distributed without any warranty; refer to the license for details.